cocrafts/gasilon/README.md

 ## What is Gasilon?

 Gasilon is a gasless solution currently supports on Solana.
-It helps user make a transaction without SOL, using SPL to pay fee instead.
+It helps user make a transaction without SOL, using SPL Token to pay fee instead.

 Gasilon provides an API [`api.gasilon.com`](https://api.gasilon.com) for anyone (Wallet, DApp,...) to easily integrate gasless features, making any transaction without SOL seamlessly.
 The source code also includes `Client CLI` as a code snippet for testing, see how it works and for playground quickly.

-## How it works
+## How it works?

 Gasilon uses a technique called `relayer`, we have some references from [`Solana-labs/Octane`](https://github.com/solana-labs/octane) project.